tomerfiliba/PrimeSense/mightly-docs/index.rst

 	nite_task = NiteBuilder(Deps(openni_task = openni_task), hosts = {
 	    sdk32 : [
-	        BuildPlatform("linux32", ["python", "ReleaseVersion.py", "x86"],
+	        Target("linux32", ["python", "ReleaseVersion.py", "x86"],
 	        	output_pattern = "SDK/Packaging/Final/*.tar.bz2"),
 	    ],
 	    sdk64 : [
-	        BuildPlatform("linux64", ["python", "ReleaseVersion.py", "x64"],
+	        Target("linux64", ["python", "ReleaseVersion.py", "x64"],
 	        	output_pattern = "SDK/Packaging/Final/*.tar.bz2"),
-	        BuildPlatform("arm", ["python", "ReleaseVersion.py", "Arm"],
+	        Target("arm", ["python", "ReleaseVersion.py", "Arm"],
 	        	output_pattern = "SDK/Packaging/Final/*.tar.bz2"),
 	    ],
 	})

-First come the builder's dependencies (other tasks, such as the ``nite_task``), followed by the hosts on which it should build (a dictionary of ``host : list of BuildPlatform``).
-Each host can build a number of ``BuildPlatforms``, which specify the name of the platform, the command to run (and its parameters) and a glob-pattern which is used to collect the outputs.
+First come the builder's dependencies (other tasks, such as the ``nite_task``), followed by the hosts on which it should build (a dictionary of ``host : list of Targets``).
+Each host can build a number of ``Targets``, which consist of a name, the command to run (and its arguments) and a glob-pattern that's used to collect the artifacts.

 .. note::
    * When a builder is run, it executes in parallel on all hosts.
-Within each hosts, ``BuildPlatforms`` are executed serially.
+Within each host, ``Targets`` are executed serially.
    * Builders remember the last git hash they've built and will skip building if the hash is the same and the outputs exist (unless ``force_build = True``)